xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 To extend these classes, we can follow the same idea, we can create a [`AppShapes`] and a [`AppTypography`] classes in the same way and declare custom theme properties.

-I will not explain the code because it's analog, you can found it on [GitHub] and if you have a question you can post a comment!
+I will not explain the code because it's analog, you can found it on [GitHub] and if you have any question, don't forget to post a comment!

 # Adding custom resource to your theme